 “As a mill levy, voters can write that off on their taxes, but if we increase service fees, they can’t,” Hamby said.
 “We’d have to look at a different mechanism to fund this … if we don’t get this approved.”

 The Snowmass Water and Sanitation District is one of 44 public utilities in the first phase of upgrades planned in Colorado to get systems statewide up to federal standards.
 The district’s wastewater treatment plant was built in the late 1960s and has been added onto three times, Hamby said.
-Parts and systems that are failing also will be addressed during construction.
+Parts and systems that are failing will also be addressed during construction.

 Because the existing treatment plant will have to continue to operate during construction, most of the new facility will be built where a tertiary sewer pond is now on the water district’s campus, Hamby said.
-SGM has begun preliminary design work on the project, which will start in spring 2017 if a funding mechanism is approved.
+SGM has begun preliminary design work on the project, which will start in spring of 2017 if a funding mechanism is approved.

 More, More, More

 Snowmass Village residents may be asked to bear tax increases from two other special districts this fall.

 The Snowmass Wildcat Fire Protection District has begun design work for a new station it hopes to build on its Owl Creek Road site.
 The district has yet to determine whether it will ask voters to approve a bond measure this fall as it continues to consider other options for funding as well as assessing its needs.
 Fire board president Bill Boineau noted Feb.
 23, when that body also had a meeting, that the district doesn’t want to place an undue burden on taxpayers in light of the water district ask.